City of Los Angeles Seal

 After the 2021-22 accounting close, budgetary appropriations, return of advances, and reappropriations, the Fiscal Year-start adjusted Reserve Fund balance was $601.7 million or 8.08 percent of General Fund receipts anticipated in the 2022-23 Budget, $229.4 million above the 5.0 percent Reserve Fund Policy goal.

-Exhibit 10, below, shows Adopted and Actual Beginning Reserve Fund Balances for the last ten years.
+Exhibit 10 shows Adopted and Actual Beginning Reserve Fund Balances for the last ten years.

 The Beginning Reserve Fund balance for 2022-23 is at its second highest level for the last ten years, after reaching the lowest in 2020-21, and is $124.2 million more than the assumed in the Fiscal Year 2022-23 Adopted Budget.